wely/DevCamp/HOL/java/01-developer-environment/README.md

     ![image](./media/2016-10-18_16-50-50.png)

-    A dialog box pops up, turn enhanced security off for administrators.
+    A dialog box pops up - choose to turn enhanced security off for administrators.

 1. We are going to use git to clone the DevCamp github repository to this development machine.
-Open `cmd`, change directory to the root, and do `git clone https://github.com/AzureCAT-GSI/DevCamp.git` :
+Open `cmd`, change directory to the root using `cd c:\`, and do `git clone https://github.com/AzureCAT-GSI/DevCamp.git` :

     ![image](./media/2016-10-18_17-03-51.png)